personofnorank/truemindconsulting/content/posts/embracing-wicked-problems.md

 _Second assumption_: the scenarios you can think of are the only ones that can happen.

 ![image](/uploads/wicked-13.png#layoutTextWidth)
-Illustrative examples of resilient technology architecture
+<figcaption>Illustrative examples of resilient technology architecture</figcaption>

 ![image](/uploads/wicked-14.png#layoutTextWidth)
-Headline in The Guardian, July 2022
+<figcaption>Headline in The Guardian, July 2022</figcaption>

 > “Whilst the simultaneous failure of both data centres may have been a low probability event, the heatwave (and the potential impact on data centres) was predictable, and yet the Trust risk and governance mechanisms failed to prevent the IT outage of 19th July.” — [report into Guy’s and St Thomas’s NHS Trust data centre outage 2022](https://www.guysandstthomas.nhs.uk/sites/default/files/2023-01/IT-critical-incident-review.pdf)